 We recommend that you provide credentials for an account with root rights, i.e. the root account or the account that can run the

 dmidecodecommand with elevated (root) privileges.
-Otherwise, Network Inventory will not be able to collect SMBIOS hardware informational on Linux computers.
-Collecting the list of services (daemons) on Mac computers also requires root rights.
+Otherwise, Alloy Discovery will not be able to collect SMBIOS hardware informational on Linux computers.
+Collecting the list of services (daemons) on macOS computers also requires root rights.
 If you need this information, you should also use the root account or configure the

 launchctlcommand to run with elevated (root) privileges under a non-root account.

-NOTE: Network Inventory establishes connection to the audited Linux and Mac computers using the Secure Shell protocol (SSH) over a standard TCP port 22.
+NOTE: Alloy Discovery establishes connection to the audited Linux and macOS computers using the Secure Shell protocol (SSH) over a standard TCP port 22.
 Therefore, it is required that the SSH server is running on each client computer and listening on the dedicated TCP port.
-If the SSH server on your client computers listens on a non-standard TCP port, specify another port number when providing audit credentials for the Audit Source (for details, see Configuring Direct Network Scan Audit Sources) or for particular computers (for details, see Viewing and Changing Network Node Properties).
+If the SSH server on your client computers listens on a non-standard TCP port, specify another port number when providing audit credentials for the Audit Source.
+For details, see Configuring Direct Network Scan Audit Sources) or for specific computers, For details, see Viewing and Changing Network Node Properties.